-Sand and Whooping Island creeks are classified as ORW, SFH, and recreational salt waters and dischargers to these waters are allowable if SCDES deems appropriate.
+Russel Creek is classified as ORW, SFH, and recreational salt waters and dischargers to these waters are allowable if SCDES deems appropriate.
 Currently, there are no continuous NPDES permitted discharges to the affected TMDL watersheds with a bacteria effluent limit on their NPDES permit.
 Future continuous discharges are required to meet the prescribed loading for the pollutant of concern based on permitted flow and assuming an allowable permitted SSM of 43 mpn/100 mL.
 Continuous point source permit limits for bacteria are equivalent to the WQS.